 Detailed list of recommended items for a household first-aid kit

-- Fish Poisoning
+- Fish and Shellfish Poisoning

 At certain times of the year, various species of fish and shellfish contain toxins, even if well cooked.
 The most common type of fish poisoning in travelers is ciguatera fish poisoning.